 One of the biggest advantages of living in a neighborhood with an HOA is you don’t have to worry about your neighbor’s shoddy house.
 Homes and lawns that are in ill repair may bring down the value of the surrounding houses.

 Enforcing aesthetic rules requires that all homes adhere to a certain standard of upkeep.
 The disadvantage is that you’re at the mercy of someone else’s rules.
 HOA guidelines can be strict and stifling to some.
+This is why HOA election inspectors in California and many other areas are needed to ensure the guidelines are followed.

 You’re also expected to pay a monthly fee to help with neighborhood maintenance and typical house bills.